Novailoveyou/yt-wds-storybook-crash-course/README.md

 ## About

-This is me following Web Dev Simplified's [udemy course](https://youtu.be/FUKpWgRyPlU)
+This is me following Web Dev Simplified's [youtube video](https://youtu.be/FUKpWgRyPlU)

 Year 2021